Introduction to Shape Nodes - The Cursor

 }

-The custom shape is a path that draws a cross of size size (120 points in the GameScene implementation) with a small hole in the middle of size size / 2 * spacer (12 points). lineWidth is set to 5 points to resemble a pixelated design.
+The custom shape is a path that draws a cross with a size of size (120 points in the GameScene implementation), with a small hole in the middle of size size / 2 * spacer (12 points). lineWidth is set to 5 points to resemble a pixelated design.
 See below for more details about the size and aspect ratio of the scene and its nodes.

 1